IELTSAIPREP/IeltsWritingTutor/replit.md

 ## Overview

 This is a full-stack web application designed to help users practice IELTS writing skills.
-The application provides a comprehensive writing environment with real-time word counting, timer functionality, writing prompts, and feedback mechanisms to improve essay writing performance.
+The application provides a comprehensive writing environment with real-time word counting, timer functionality, writing prompts, AI-powered essay validation, and detailed feedback mechanisms to improve essay writing performance.

 ## User Preferences